Frequently Asked Questions about Independent Living

 Do I get a say in how the staff support me in my home, and who they will be?

 Our Independent Living team understand that your home is one of the most important parts of your life.
 It is a place where you can be yourself, feel safe and enjoy the company of your family and friends.
-We honour this and will support you to lead the direction of what your house looks like.
-This includes who supports you, when you are supported, how you are supported and what skills you would like to keep building on.
+We honour this and will support you to lead the direction of what your home looks like.
+This includes who supports you, when you are supported, how you are supported and what your best life looks like to you.

-As part of developing your Thrive Living Plan, we will sit down with you to work out your ideal team of staff that you wish to have support you in your home.
-If you have already been receiving supports from Leisure Networks, we will look at your existing team to assess if it is possible to include any of these staff as part of your house team.
+We will help you to develop a support plan that is specific to that includes your ideal team of staff that you wish to have support you in your home, what home looks like to you and what you need to feel connected and have a sense of belonging in your community.
+If you are already receiving supports from Leisure Networks, we will look at your existing team to assess if it is possible to include any of these staff as part of your house team.

 Can staff stay overnight if I need them to?
 And what do I need to provide for them?

-If you do have staff staying with you overnight, you will need to provide them with their own furnished bedroom and ideally their own bathroom.
+If you do have staff staying with you overnight, your house will need to include a separate dedicated bedroom and ideally a separate bathroom for the staff.
 Leisure Networks will provide the necessary equipment such as desks and computers for staff to work remotely.

 What funding do I need?